 About 24 hours later, David Bowie – only a few days after his own 69th birthday and the release of his new album Blackstar – died, and the internet broke open in mourning.
 I sat, in shock, and started writing a song for him, memories of Patti Smith twisting in my head.

-There was the dichotomy, a woman beloved by many, on-stage in Robert Mapplethorpe-era androgynous garb – a black blazer, black vest, white shirt, dark pants, work boots – and Bowie, a man beloved by many, who for so long also subverted gender in sinewy Ziggy Stardust cat suits and glittering makeup.
+There was the dichotomy, a woman beloved by many, on-stage in Robert Mapplethorpe-era androgynous garb – a black blazer, black vest, white shirt, dark pants, work hunting boots (choose your hunting boots) – and Bowie, a man beloved by many, who for so long also subverted gender in sinewy Ziggy Stardust cat suits and glittering makeup.
 How to live and die as an artist pushing 70.
 Art beyond death.

 Use your voice, Smith said at the show, and I did, honing my years of singing her songs as a writer and musician born and raised in Hollywood, a place part glam, part molting concrete.
 I belted along to “Break It Up,” her soaring and dreamy tribute to Jim Morrison, and “Gloria,” a cover of Them’s garage stomp.
 The chorus “Glooooooria!
 G-L-O-R-I-A!!” hit the walls anthem-huge, Smith’s one-of-a-kind vibrato throaty, raw and loud.

 She whirled and read poetry, her glasses perched on her nose, and joked about winning the lottery.
 She ripped strings off of a black Fender Strat, yelling, “My generation, this was our weapon of choice!”
 She was freedom incarnate, fearless, a feminist icon – whether or not she defined herself as one.